astrojolo/astrolink4pi/README.md

 **Real Time clock enabling - version 2 and above**

-To enable automatic synchronization of the RTC embedded in the versions 2 and above of AstroLink 4 Pi you need to edit the file
+To enable automatic synchronization of the RTC embedded in versions 2 and above of AstroLink 4 Pi you need to edit the file
 ```
 sudo nano /etc/rc.local
 ```
-and add following line before exit 0 statement at the file end
+and add the following line before the exit 0 statement at the file end
 ```
 echo ds1307 0x68 > /sys/class/i2c-adapter/i2c-1/new_device
 ```
-After restart the astroberry system time will be synchronized with embedded DS1307 clock.
+After restarting the astroberry system time will be synchronized with embedded DS1307 clock.
 Check hwclock help to find more options, like time adjustments and synchronization:
 ```
 hwclock -h